-Norita Ahmad

-Jeffrey Baker

-Jean Boisvert

-Parkash Chathoth

-George Christodoulides

-Abdelkader Daghfous

-Aaron Gazley

-Nebojsa Milic

-Mona Mrad

-Kichan Nam

-Abroon Qazi
+Safa'a Abujarour Linda Angell Norita Ahmad Jeffrey Baker Jean Boisvert Prakash Chathoth George Christodoulides Aaron Gazley M. Sajid Khan Nebojsa Milic Mona Mrad Kichan Nam Abroon Oazi

 Rania Semaan

 The Department of Marketing and Information Systems aims to educate and prepare students for successful business careers at the managerial level in the private and public sectors.
 Students can tailor their education to prepare for a career in information systems and business analytics, marketing and supply chain management.
-The department offers a BSBA major in information systems and business analytics and a BSBA major in marketing.
+The department offers a BSBA major in information systems and business analytics, a BSBA major in marketing and a BSBA major in supply chain management.

-In the marketing major students learn the marketing skills of developing branding, pricing, promotions and distribution channel strategies which are essential to help organizations achieve their goals and objectives.
+In the marketing major, students learn the marketing skills of developing branding, pricing, promotions and distribution channel strategies which are essential to help organizations achieve their goals and objectives.
 The field of marketing stresses the practical application of concepts in areas such as consumer behavior, organizational buying behavior, service quality and delivery, electronic marketing, retailing, logistics/supply chain, and international marketing.